JesterOrNot/rustsh/README.md

-# ColorPrompt
+# rustsh
-An as you type syntax highlighter in the terminal
+Terminal with cool as you type syntax highlighting